The 3 Main Types of Application Development Methodologies

 Agile doesn’t focus on prototypes, but only presents completed work after the sprint is over.
 So while the customer is informed more often than waterfall, the customer only ever sees finished work, unlike RAD.

-Agile methodology is also more team or squad based.
+Agile project management methodology is also more team or squad based.
 With RAD, you are working directly with a programmer.
 With Agile, the application development team will also include testers, UX designers, technical writers, and many others.